What You Will Find in This Post

 The first thing to know is that swimming is not allowed in the Cave.

 Some Split Locals suggested it was possible to do so if we arrived independently as opposed to by tour.
 This may have been correct at one time, but not today.
 Cameras monitor the entrance with a boat and rope physically blocking it.
-Anyway, I believe it would be dangerous to swim in the cave with boat traffic present.
-Our boatman quoted figures of 1500 visitors in one day the previous year.
-A floating rope provided a buffer zone around the cave and infringing boat owners are fined.
+Anyway, I believe it would be dangerous to swim in the cave with the amount of boat traffic.
+Our boatman quoted figures of 1500 visitors in one day.
+A floating rope provides a buffer zone around the cave with infringing boat owners being fined.